Skip to content

 Embrace the burn, Redefine your limits!
 SSISA launches the new BLACKOUT Studio

 At the Sports Science Institute of South Africa, we understand the ins and outs of optimizing performance.
-Through the application of evidence-based research, our latest fitness product, BLACKOUTTM, offers meticulously crafted experiences that have been designed to push your limits and unlock your fitness potential.
+Through the application of evidence-based research, our latest fitness product, BLACKOUT, offers meticulously crafted experiences that have been designed to push your limits and unlock your fitness potential.

 High Intensity Interval Training (HIIT), alongside other types of training such as Yoga and Strength Training, have been described as “revolutionary” with respect to gains in physical prowess, performance and bodyweight management.
 HIIT is at the forefront of fitness trends and continues to gain popularity in various parts of the world.
-SSISA now officially introduces BLACKOUTTM
+SSISA now officially introduces BLACKOUT

 HIIT involves alternating short bursts of intense exercise with brief periods of rest or low-intensity recovery, challenging both the aerobic and anaerobic energy systems (1), resulting in a myriad of benefits that extend far beyond the confines of the gym.
-One of the stand out features of BLACKOUTTM is its efficiency.
+One of the stand out features of BLACKOUT is its efficiency.
 Research shows that just a few sessions of HIIT per week can lead to significant improvements in cardiovascular health, endurance and overall fitness levels, making it stand out for those looking for maximize results with minimal time for exercise.
 HIIT can safely be done on its own, or serve as complimentary to regular training regimens for most populations.

 Evidence suggests that HIIT, when compared to moderate-Intensity cardiovascular training (MICT), has similar or better influences on ventricular and endothelial function (2) and peak rate of oxygen consumption (VO2peak) (3).
 Although there is ample evidence indicating that HIIT is more advantageous for body composition and cardiorespiratory fitness than MICT for all age groups, HIIT has shown positive results among individuals with obesity (4), cardiovascular disease (2), metabolic syndrome (3), type 2 diabetes (5), hypertension (6), and sarcopenia (7).
 HIIT can achieve more improvement in abdominal obesity and aerobic ability than MICT (8).